What is Child Pornography?

 All four offences carry mandatory minimum punishments and lengthy maximum sentences.
 In addition, a sentence will be increased if the offence was committed with the intent to make a profit.

-In Alberta, the Internet Child Exploitation (ICE) unit typically investigates allegations of child pornography.
-Often, ICE will monitor peer to peer and data-sharing sites, where they observe exchanges for the sharing or uploading of child pornography.
+In Saskatchewan, the ICE unit typically investigates allegations of child pornography.
+Often, ICE will monitor peer-to-peer and data-sharing sites, where they observe exchanges for the sharing or uploading of child pornography.
 The investigator will attempt to gather incriminating evidence, which will likely be used to secure a search warrant of your electronic devices.

 Other times, the police may initiate an investigation from an informant who has found child pornography on your electronics.
 For example, a friend borrowing your laptop, or a service technician accessing your computer’s hard drive.
 The police will attempt to uncover further information about you in order to apply for a search warrant of your computer, cellphone, or any other device or place they can link to the tip and investigation.